How to Make an iOS App For Your Business? [CHECKLIST]

 Build a Prototype

-While developing the wireframes, your mobile app designers will closely collaborate with UX/UI architects to enhance the interactions between all GUI elements for enjoyable and consistent user experience.
+While developing the wireframes, your mobile app designers will closely collaborate with UX/UI architects to enhance the interactions between all GUI elements for an enjoyable and consistent user experience.
 The UI experts also work on the visual layer for the app to be aesthetically pleasing and reflect your branding.
 All of this work results in the delivery of a prototype, an advanced mock-up demonstrating your iOS app’s design and function.

 iOS App Development: Coding